nextstrain/nextclade_data/docs/dataset-creation-guide.md

 Further details on the `pathogen.json` file format are available in the [Nextclade docs](https://docs.nextstrain.org/projects/nextclade/en/latest/user/input-files/05-pathogen-config.html).
 The `files` field of the `pathogen.json` is mandatory and has to list all input files Nextclade should expect to find in the dataset.

-While only the `reference.fasta` and the `pathogen.json` are required input files, we recommend adding example sequences is useful to allow users (and dataset creators) to quickly test the dataset.
+While only the `reference.fasta` and the `pathogen.json` are required input files, we recommend adding example sequences.
+These allow users to quickly explore available datasets and help during dataset creation.
 A README is useful to provide additional information about the dataset.
 Lastly, a CHANGELOG helps users understand what has changed between different versions of the dataset.
 As a starting point, they can be minimal:

 `README.md`: